jschj/runtime-viz/README.md

 ## Compiling

 Dependencies for the _Runtime-Viz_ are [zlib](https://github.com/madler/zlib.git) and [jsoncons](https://github.com/danielaparker/jsoncons.git).
 Both are included as submodules.
-Of course you will also need the _CUDA_ compiler and libraries.
-For visualization you will need _numpy_, _matplotlib_ and _tqdm_.
+Of course you will also need the _CUDA_ compiler and libraries. _CMake_ is used as the build system.
+For visualization you will need Python 3.x along with the python packages _numpy_ and _matplotlib_.
 They can be installed with `pip install -r visualization/requirements.txt`.

 First make sure that the submodules _jsoncons_ and _zlib_ are pulled.
 Then build _zlib_ by executing `make zlib` in the root directory.
 Next build _memtrack_ and _mem_trace_ by executing: